mitmedialab/space_enabled_reading_list/README.md

 	3. Remote Observation of Earth #field/space/remote
 	4. Law, Ethics, Sustainability, & Society in Space #field/space/society

+### The foundational tag
+The foundational tag, #foundational , is put on any reference that Space Enabled folks consider to be, well, foundational.
+These can be revolutionary texts within certain fields, particularly good literature reviews, or just plain important pieces.
+If you are new to a field, one good place to start is to combine search for both a field tag and the foundational tag.

+### Graph view
+One of the virtues of Obsidian is its graph view.
+Through it you can visually browse and filter the various references, and how they link to one another.

 ## How do I add a new reference?
+First off, make sure that your system is set up to upload your changes back to the repository.
+To do that, after you install Obsidian, go and install the [obsidian-git plugin](https://github.com/denolehov/obsidian-git).
+If you've never used git, don't be intimidated, there's a pretty nice tutorial on using git and Obsidian togethere [here](https://github.com/gitobsidiantutorial/obsidian-git-tut-windows/blob/main/README.md).

-The easiest way is to go to the [[reference]] template and copy the contents into a new file. then just fill out the various parts.
+Once all that is set up, the easiest way is to go to the [[reference]] template and copy the contents into a new file. then just fill out the various parts.
 You can use the Template plugin (under Core plugins) to streamline the process, as desribed [here](https://help.obsidian.md/Plugins/Templates).
 Make sure you slot it into at least one of the field tag categories (feel free to use multiple).
 And add whatever additional tags strike your fancy!

 ---